The Flash: John Fox

 John Fox was a historian for the National Academy of Science in Central City in the 27th Century.
 He was sent back in time to get the help of one or more of the three Flashes (Garrick, Allen, West), in order to defeat the radioactive villain Mota back in Fox's own time period.
-(Each Flash had individually fought Mota over the course of several years in the 20th century.)
-Fox's mission was a failure, but during his return trip, the tachyon radiation that sent him through the time stream gave him superspeed.
+Each Flash had individually fought Mota over the course of several years in the 20th century.
+Fox's mission was a failure, but during his return trip, the tachyon radiation that sent him through the time stream gave him superhuman speed.
 He defeated Mota as a new iteration of the Flash and operated as his century's Flash for a time.
 Shortly after, he moved to the 853rd century and joined "Justice Legion A" (also known as Justice Legion Alpha) as seen in the DC One Million series of books.

 The name "John Fox" is combined from the names of seminal comic book writers John Broome, who co-created the Barry Allen and Wally West Flashes, and Gardner Fox, who co-created the Jay Garrick Flash.